-If you want to go camping but don’t have the experience or equipment to do so, try out our “Camp with a Ranger: Introduction to Camping” program.
+If you want to go camping but don’t have the experience or equipment to do so, try out the district’s “Camp with a Ranger: Introduction to Camping” program.
 This is designed to introduce first-time families to the exciting world of camping.

-The Forest Preserve District’s experienced staff will guide you through the necessary steps such as site setup, cooking and fire building.
+The district’s experienced staff will guide you through the necessary steps such as site setup, cooking and fire building.
 Registration is $40 and is intended for one family or group of up to six people.
 Call 630-232-5980 to register or for more information.

 Make plans to Camp Local this summer, in Forest Preserve District of Kane County campgrounds.
-For more information, visit www.kaneforest.com and find us on social by searching @forestpreserve.
+For more information, visit www.kaneforest.com and on social by searching @forestpreserve.